-The manager for each project is responsible for directing the learning that comes out of a project to the relevant internal policies for use within our business.
-The same manager also tells the rest of our business about the project through a variety of channels including our intranet, team briefs, and other internal documentation.
-Where a significant change to policy is identified, we create a project charter that outlines the benefits and steps that are required.
-Each charter is overseen by our business change department to ensure the innovation is implemented into the wider business.
+The manager for each project is responsible for directing the learning that comes out of a project to the relevant internal policies for use within our business and across wider industry.
+The same manager is also responsible for disseminating learning across the business through a variety of channels including our intranet, team briefs, and other internal documentation.
+We also have a dedicated individual responsible for knowledge transfer.
+This individual's role is to ensure consistency across our approach and that all channels are effectively used.
+It is important to disseminate learning where it is both a success and when it does not meet our expectation so that we can learn from our experiences.